MorphometricsGroup/EasyDCP/docs/2_EasyDCP_Analysis.md

 - training data created in previous step: "(a) Setup"
 - Python script to control EasyDCP_Analysis package, `example/analysis.py`

-Control EasyDCP_Analysis via API using python script in your python 3.7 environment as described in [Installation](Installation.md).
+Control EasyDCP_Analysis via API using python script in your python 3 environment as described in [Installation](Installation.md).

-We have provided `analysis.py` in `/example/` as a starter script to control EasyDCP_Analysis. **Most users should be able to run `analysis.py` with very little modification.** To do: Complete [API documentation](api.md) for details on controlling EasyDCP_Analysis via python.
+We have provided `analysis.py` in `\example\` as a starter script to control EasyDCP_Analysis. **Most users should be able to run `analysis.py` with very little modification.** To do: Complete [API documentation](api.md) for details on controlling EasyDCP_Analysis via python.

 ### Key functions: